adon-cloudcannon/landing-page-test/src/collections/ssg-pages/git-based-cms.md

-                      * Content teams commit back to your Git repository through CloudCannon's visual editor.
+                      * Content teams commit back to your Git repository through CloudCannon's Visual Editor.

                       * Create branches for significant changes to prevent blocking staging environments.

-                      * Review changes on a site and merge them into another branch.
+                      * Review changes to a site and merge them into another branch.

                       * Roll a site back with full version control of both code